mdn/content/files/en-us/web/http/messages/index.md

 - [Multiple-resource bodies](/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types#multipartform-data), consisting of a body that contains multiple parts, each containing a different piece of information.
   Multipart bodies are typically associated with [HTML Forms](/en-US/docs/Learn/Forms), but may also be sent in response to [Range requests](/en-US/docs/Web/HTTP/Range_requests).

-Responses with a status code that answers the request without the need to include message content like {{HTTPStatus("201", "201 Created")}} or {{HTTPStatus("204", "204 No Content")}} do not have a body.
+Responses with a status code that answers the request without the need to include message content, such as {{HTTPStatus("201", "201 Created")}} or {{HTTPStatus("204", "204 No Content")}}, do not have a body.

 ## HTTP/2 messages

-HTTP/1.x uses text-based messages that are straightforward to read and construct, but there are a few downsides to this.
+HTTP/1.x uses text-based messages that are straightforward to read and construct, but as a result have a few downsides.
 You can compress message bodies using `gzip` or other compression algorithms, but not headers.
 Headers are often similar or identical in a client-server interaction, but they are repeated in successive messages on a connection.
 There are many known methods to compress repetitive text that are very efficient, which leaves a large amount of bandwidth savings unutilized.

-HTTP/1.x also has a problem called Head-of-Line blocking (HOL blocking) on the TCP connection, where a client has to wait for a response from the server before sending the next request.
+HTTP/1.x also has a problem called Head-of-Line (HOL) blocking on the TCP connection, where a client has to wait for a response from the server before sending the next request.
 HTTP [pipelining](/en-US/docs/Web/HTTP/Connection_management_in_HTTP_1.x#http_pipelining) tried to work around this, but poor support and complexity means it's rarely used and difficult to get right.
 Several connections need to be opened to send requests concurrently; and warm (established and busy) connections are more efficient than cold ones due to TCP slow start.